 As chair of the ABA Young Lawyers Division in the 1990s, Walter was a staunch IRR ally and a reliable delegate who worked on a variety of issues including anti-discrimination in clubs, the pro-choice resolutions, military tribunals, and Guantanamo Bay resolutions.
 He has worked on almost every major resolution that IRR has proposed since the 1990s.

 When Walter became IRR chair, he devoted his efforts to sustainability.
 Walter founded the IRR support fund (the first in the ABA), restructured Section finances, and re-energized a variety of the Section’s substantive committees.
 During his tenure, IRR and the ABA Judicial Division held the first major CLE program on transgender legal issues and Walter began the initiative that eventually led to the founding of the ABA Center for Human Rights.
 Walter also spearheaded the publication of the Section’s written history, “Advancing the Law: Protecting the Individual, Defending Human Dignity – A Brief History of the American Bar Association Section of Individual Rights and Responsibilities.”

-The Drinan Award will be presented to Walter at a reception on Friday, Feb.
+The Drinan Award was presented to Walter at a reception on Friday, Feb.
 6, 2015, during the ABA Midyear Meeting in Houston, Texas.